collapsed-stacks/startups/questions/8362/which-tld-s-is-are-best-suited-for-startup-who-offers-services-for-job-seeker.md

 - posted by: [HLC](https://stackexchange.com/users/6237396/hlc) on 2016-01-27
 - score: 1

-<p>I would consider a short creative com or premium one word .jobs</p>
+I would consider a short creative com or premium one word .jobs